krausest/js-framework-benchmark/README.md

 Frameworks without significant activity on github or npm for more than a year will be removed (_automatic commits like dependabot and minor updates, like docs editions, are ignored_).

+## 2023-12-10
+The following frameworks were archived after chrome 120.
+Their last results are included in [chrome 120 results](https://krausest.github.io/js-framework-benchmark/2023/table_chrome_120.0.6099.62.html).
+- [x] petite-vue

 ## 2023-11-07
 The following frameworks were archived after chrome 119.
 Their last results are included in [chrome 119 results](https://krausest.github.io/js-framework-benchmark/2023/table_chrome_119.0.6045.105.html).
 - [x] sifrr

 ## 2023-10-22
 The following frameworks were archived after chrome 118.
 Their last results are included in [chrome 118 results](https://krausest.github.io/js-framework-benchmark/2023/table_chrome_118.0.5993.70.html).